 How can I fund my course?

-This course is suitable for those intending to develop their careers in finance, broadly defined as:
+Our Masters in Finance is suitable for those intending to develop their careers in finance, broadly defined as:

 - corporate finance